 Most major hotels in Georgetown will accept credit card payments and some will also accept travellers’ cheques although there is a surcharge.
 Smaller hotels and interior lodges (when paying direct) accept only hard currency, either Guyana or US dollars.
 If you prefer to pay for interior lodges with a credit card (or in advance with cash, to limit the amount you must carry), this can be done with most tour operators.

 As tourism in Guyana begins to grow, lodges are seeing peak bookings in the dry season and much lower occupancy rates over the holidays and during the interior rainy season (May–August).
 To lure travellers during their slow months, many are now offering special rates and it never hurts to enquire when making a booking during these times.
 Most places offer lower rates to Guyanese residents and people in the country working for volunteer organisations.
 Enquire at individual lodges or hotels.

-Rates are also often negotiable for groups of people (usually more than four) and long-term stays (usually more than four nights).
 Overall occupancy rates in Guyana are still relatively low, but growing; reservations are never a bad idea especially when the maximum number of rooms may only be eight.
-Reservations are especially recommended for any interior locations, not always because they are likely to fill up, but because advance notice allows them to make sure they have everything required by visitors, including enough food.
+Reservations are especially recommended for any interior locations, not always because they are likely to fill up but because advance notice allows them to make sure they have everything required by visitors, including enough food.
 Always advise at the time of booking if you have any dietary requirements so that the lodges can plan their menus and supplies accordingly.